theQRL/api.theqrl.org/source/index.html.md

 > QRL uses XMSS to extend the available OTS keys.
 You need to be cognizant that you don't run out of available keys in a wallet.
 By default the Web and Desktop wallet will not allow you to make transactions with the same key.
 Best practice is to track your OTS manually.

 <aside class="warning">
 Warning!
 If you use all OTS keys the remaining funds will be locked.
-This is a central feature that is necessary to maintain quantum resistancy of the ledger.
+This is a central feature that is necessary to maintain quantum resistance of the ledger.
 By default the web and desktop wallets will warn you as you approach the last 50 OTS keys.
 This will allow you to transfer the remaining funds to a new address.
 <br>Please see the documentation at <a href="https://docs.theqrl.org/developers/ots/" target="_blank">docs.theqrl.org</a>
 </aside>

-The [WalletAPI](#wallet-api) has been re-developed to support slave files by default, adding some sutomation and extending the available transactions (Signitures) that an addess can make.
+The [WalletAPI](#wallet-api) has been re-developed to support slave files by default, adding some automation and extending the available transactions (Signatures) that an address can make.
 If you use the wallet daemon and generate an address with slaves, the last 5 keys will not be consumed, allowing you to transfer the remaining funds to a new wallet.

 See the documentation for more information [slave.json documentation](https://docs.theqrl.org/wallet/slaves.json/)